peterfoo22/Project1-Fitra/README.md

 4/18/2020-Saturday- Made changes to the cart page using a bit of logic statements whether the cart was filled or not filled.
 Used SASS to implement stylesheets throughout the code.
 Alignment of elements using flexbox and grid.

+4/19/2020- Continue with CSS styling our index page using our theme.scss.liquid file